-65+ Traditional Japanese Koi fish Tattoo Meaning and Designs – True Colors
+65+ Traditional Japanese Koi Fish Tattoo Designs & Meanings – True Colors (2017)

 Koi is a Japanese word for Carp.
 Japanese people have, for years, used Koi fish tattoo designs as a cultural symbol for overcoming adversity.
 Stories are told of how they climb waterfalls that have strong currents.
 It is said Koi was determined to reach the top of the waterfall so it persevered and succeeded.